Prosecutor General of the Republic (Brazil)

-The Prosecutor General of the Republic (procurador-geral da República) is the head of the Brazilian Federal Prosecution Office, an autonomous agency in charge of criminal prosecution and the defense of society in general.
-The Prosecutor General heads a group of independent prosecutors (Procuradores da República), who work to investigate and prosecute criminal, labor, and civil offenses committed against society.
-It is a position appointed by the President of the Republic and the nomination must be approved by the Federal Senate.
+The prosecutor general of the Republic (procurador-geral da República) is the head of the Brazilian Federal Prosecution Office, an autonomous agency in charge of criminal prosecution and the defense of society in general.
+The prosecutor general heads a group of independent prosecutors (Procuradores da República), who work to investigate and prosecute criminal, labor, and civil offenses committed against society.
+It is a position appointed by the president of the Republic and the nomination must be approved by the Federal Senate.

-Augusto Aras has been the Prosecutor General of Brazil since 26 September 2019.
+Paulo Gustavo Gonet Branco has been the prosecutor general of Brazil since 18 December 2023.